heddxh/NeoDB-You/README.md

 ## FAQ

-1. `The requested scope is invalid, unknown, or malformed.` when login.
+1. **Why do I see `The requested scope is invalid, unknown, or malformed.` when I log in?**

     Type your **NeoDB** server domain instead of your fediverse/mastodon domain.
-For English user, it is most likely `eggplant.place`.
+For English users, it is most likely `eggplant.place`.
     For Chinese user, `neodb.social`.

-2. Some feature broken on my server.
+2. **Some features are broken on my server.**

     Currently only test on [neodb.social](https://neodb.social/)
     and [eggplant.place](https://eggplant.place/).
-    If you are using other server and meet promblems, open a issue!
+    If you are using another server and encounter problems, please open an issue!

 ## Credits